Cinque Terre and Portofino Italy Walking Tour

 Walk on the Portofino peninsula and explore the world renowned village of Portofino itself.
 This morning we will set out by train to Santa Margherita Ligure, a charming coastal town, where we will begin our hike to the once sleepy fishing village, Portofino, now playground of the rich and famous.
-Total walk approx. 13.5km.
+Meals: B

-Free day to relax, take optional walks, try kayaking or visit nearby Lucca or Genova.
+Free day to relax, take optional walks, try kayaking or visit nearby Portovenere or Genova.
 Today you will enjoy a well-earned break and perhaps spend your day relaxing at the beach.
 The more active might like to use the opportunity for some sightseeing.
-Genoa, the region’s capital city, home of Christopher Columbus and one of the largest aquariums in Europe is not to be missed.
+Genova, the region’s capital city, home of Christopher Columbus and one of the largest aquariums in Europe is not to be missed.
 Alternatively, you could use the day to visit the marble quarries at Carrara.
+Meals: B

 Transfer to Rapallo by train, take the cable car up Montallegro for fantastic views and walk down to Chiavari; afternoon wine tasting.
 From here we will set out on a walk through quiet woodland, catching glimpses of the Ligurian sea en route to the seaside town of Chiavari.
 In the early evening we will have the chance to enjoy the local speciality at our well-deserved wine tasting!
-Total walk approx 9km.
+Meals: B, L

 - 7 nights of accommodation at 3-star Hotel Piccolo